 “Goodbye for now, Dr. Garcia,” the other man finished, followed by scraping sounds in the dark corner and then silence.

 A different Saburian man visited Garcia in his room the next day.
-He was a scientist.
-He grilled Garcia about the laboratory details of the Purple project.
+A scientist like him, he grilled Garcia about the laboratory details of the Purple project.
 He was knowledgeable about Queen Noru’s fertility treatments.
 If it weren’t for the circumstances of fearing for his life, Garcia might have enjoyed their technical back-and-forth.

-Mindful about his and George’s safety, Garcia disclosed the whereabouts of the Purple project’s blood and tissue samples, as well as the Genghis Khan relic DNA, stored in the freezers of the Pierre Building in Chicago.
+Mindful about safety, for George and himself, Garcia disclosed the whereabouts of the Purple project’s blood and tissue samples, as well as the Genghis Khan relic DNA, stored in the freezers of the Pierre Building in Chicago.